intel/transfer-learning/examples/cli/text_classification.md

 ```

 ## Distributed transfer learning using a dataset from Hugging Face
 This example runs a distributed PyTorch training job using the TLT CLI.
 It fine tunes a text classification model
 for document-level sentiment analysis using a dataset from the [Hugging Face catalog](https://huggingface.co/datasets).
-TLT supports the following text classification datasets from Hugging Face:
+Intel Transfer Learning Tool supports the following text classification datasets from Hugging Face:
 * [imdb](https://huggingface.co/datasets/imdb)
 * [tweet_eval](https://huggingface.co/datasets/tweet_eval)
 * [rotten_tomatoes](https://huggingface.co/datasets/rotten_tomatoes)
 * [ag_news](https://huggingface.co/datasets/ag_news)
 * [sst2](https://huggingface.co/datasets/sst2)

-Follow [these instruction](/tlt/distributed) to set up your machines for distributed training with PyTorch.
+Follow [these instructions](/tlt/distributed) to set up your machines for distributed training with PyTorch.
 This will
 ensure your environment has the right prerequisites, package dependencies, and hostfile configuration.
 When
 you have successfully run the sanity check, the following commands will fine-tune `bert-large-uncased` with sst2 for
 one epoch using 2 nodes and 2 processes per node.